SuzanneNL/SKtraining/README.md

 - Verify that by clicking on the logos, the user is directed to the website of the company in a new tab.

 ### General
-- Testing was done by myself, my fellow student Marc Gulliver, my husband, my family and friends.
+- Testing was done by myself, my mentor Seun Owonikoko, my fellow student Marc Gulliver, my husband, my family and my Dutch and non-Dutch friends.
 - Testing to see if the website adjusts itself to the size of the device was done by using the Chrome DevTool and Am I Responsive, my personal devices (Lenco Wide Screen, Huawei P30), my families and friends devices.
-- Code was validated by https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/
+- Code was validated by https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/, and beautified using https://www.freeformatter.com/html-formatter.html.
 - The final version of the website was tested in different browsers.
 The website works correctly in Chrome, Mozilla, Opera and Safari (this last browser was tested through https://www.browserstack.com/).
 But in Internet Explorer, on the home page the footer is not pushed down to the bottom.
 This has not been corrected.

 ## DEPLOYMENT